MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-limitations.md

 The following list describes the limitations for pipelines in Data Factory in Microsoft Fabric.

 - Most of the Azure Data Factory copy and orchestration patterns are applicable to Fabric pipelines, but [tumbling window](/azure/data-factory/how-to-create-tumbling-window-trigger) and [event triggers](/azure/data-factory/how-to-create-custom-event-trigger) aren't yet available.
-- Pipelines don't support Continuous Integration and Continuous Delivery (CI/CD); it will be supported in the future.
+- Currently, pipelines don't support Continuous Integration and Continuous Delivery (CI/CD).
-- Connectors don't support OAuth, Azure key vault (AKV), and Managed System Identity (MSI); they will be supported in the future.
+- Currently, connectors don't support OAuth, Azure key vault (AKV), and Managed System Identity (MSI).
 - Connectors can't leverage parameters.
 - The on-premises data gateway or VNet data gateway can be used with Dataflow Gen2 to ingest on-premises data now.
 You can orchestrate on-premises data ingestion with a data flow activity in the pipeline.
-- Pipeline on managed VNet and on-premises data access with a gateway are planned for a future release.
+- Currently, a pipeline on managed VNet and on-premises data access with a gateway aren't supported.
 - GetMetaData activity can't source from Fabric Lakehouse files, tables, nor KQL databases.
 - Lookup activity can't source from Fabric Lakehouse files or tables.
 - Script activity can't source from Fabric Lakehouse tables (SQL Endpoint) or a KQL database.